meganhng/seg4105_playground/project/deliverable1/README.md

 ## Rabbit Holes

 This implementation seems to be the best for this problem, as it requires minimal UI changes to the existing web pages.
-Also, majority of the user flow remains the same, and the flow that is added when making a request is straight forward, allowing for minimal confusion and difficulty by new users.
+Also, majority of the user flow remains the same, and the new renter request flow is straight forward, minimizing confusion for new users.

 Some questions that might arise during implementation that can be answered are: